 by Stephan Becker, Founder and President of Beautiful Oceans

-You may be well informed about the ink that has been flowing to praise the outstanding customer service, excellent gourmet cuisine and exceptional quality of diving available at Wakatobi Dive Resort, South-Eastern Sulawesi, Indonesia.
-The local dive sites are indeed stunning and the Wakatobi Dive Resort (Google maps) accounts for one of the world’s best diving destinations.
-After all, the resort is located in an area commonly referred to as ‘The Coral Triangle of Marine Biodiversity,’ a place that roughly encompasses the coral sea around Indonesia, Malaysia and the Philippines.
+You may be well informed about the ink that has been flowing to praise the outstanding customer service, excellent gourmet cuisine and exceptional quality of diving available at Wakatobi Dive Resort, Southeast Sulawesi, Indonesia.
+The local dive sites are indeed stunning and Wakatobi accounts for one of the world’s best diving destinations.
+After all, the resort is located in an area commonly referred to as ‘The Coral Triangle of Marine Biodiversity,” a place that roughly encompasses the coral sea around Indonesia, Malaysia and the Philippines.

-While training Wakatobi Dive Resort staff in GPS coral reef mapping, I witnessed firsthand the exceptional beauty of the local coral reefs.
-Pristine coral heads, healthy fish aggregations, and fascinating coral reef architecture make diving the local coral reefs an experience that is out of this world.
+While training the resort staff in GPS coral reef mapping, I witnessed firsthand the exceptional beauty of the local coral reefs.
+Pristine coral heads, healthy fish aggregations, and fascinating coral reef architecture make diving the local reefs an experience that is out of this world.
 Throughout my career as a dive professional and GPS ocean floor geographer, I have seen a lot of reefs.
-Although I think I am not easy to impress, the wealth of life on the reefs of Wakatobi Dive Resort took my breath away on several occasions.
+Although I think I am not easy to impress, the wealth of life on the reefs of Wakatobi took my breath away on several occasions.

-Despite what one might think, the fact that Wakatobi Dive Resort has chosen a remote island off the Indonesian coast of Southern Sulawesi, as its place of operation does not guarantee for healthy coral reefs and such prolific marine life.
-Just in case you were not aware, South-East Asia is also a place on earth where some of the most destructive fishing practices take place; dynamite fishing, cyanide fishing and muroami netting, to name just a few, are common practices in this region of the world.
+Despite what one might think, the fact that Wakatobi Dive Resort chose a remote island off the Indonesian coast of Souteastern Sulawesi as its place of operation does not guarantee for healthy coral reefs and such prolific marine life.
+Just in case you were not aware, Southeast Asia is also a place on earth where some of the most destructive fishing practices can take place; dynamite fishing, cyanide fishing and muroami netting, to name just a few, are common practices in this region of the world.

-This obviously begs the question – How does Wakatobi Dive Resort fend off destructive fishing methods to protect the very resource its business relies upon?
-Intriguing as well – What is the reason behind the sea of waving hands and the genuinly warm smiles given by the local community on our way from the Wakatobi Dive Resort charter through the local villages all the way to the reosrt?
-Well, turns out that the connection between happy local communities and healthy coral reefs is, simply put, a finely balanced agreement established between the villages and the owners of Wakatobi Dive Resort.
+This obviously begs the question: How does Wakatobi Dive Resort fend off destructive fishing methods to protect the very resource its business relies upon?
+Intriguing as well: What is the reason behind the sea of waving hands, genuinly warm smiles and welcoming attitudes of those in the local communities?
+Well, turns out that the connection between happy villagers and healthy coral reefs is, simply put, a finely balanced agreement established between the villages and the owners of Wakatobi Dive Resort.
 An agreement based on the payment of an annual lease paid to 17 village communities and the delivery of resort-generated electrical power in exchange for a promise to respect no-fishing zones on the local coral reefs.
-Local fishermen were quick to realize that this agreement brought direct benefits to the community in the form of additional revenues; they also realized, there are also spillover effects from protected reefs that seem to be replenishing adjacent fishing grounds that provide areas for sustainable amounts of fish to continue traditional fishing activities.
+Local fishermen were quick to realize that this agreement brought direct benefits to the community in the form of additional revenues; they also realized there are spillover effects from protected reefs that seem to be replenishing adjacent fishing grounds which provide areas for sustainable amounts of fish to continue traditional fishing activities.

-In the words of Wakatobi Dive Resort Founder Lorenz Mãeder, “Destructive fishing methods are the economic equivalent of slaughtering the goose that lays golden eggs… I believe that alignment of interests, and that includes long-term financial interests, with local communities can do much more to protect the valuable reef resources in Indonesia than a rigid system of grants and education attempts by environmental organizations ever could.”
+According to Wakatobi Dive Resort Founder, Lorenz Mäder: “Destructive fishing methods are the economic equivalent of slaughtering the goose that lays golden eggs.
+I believe that alignment of interests, and that includes long-term financial interests, with local communities can do much more to protect the valuable reef resources in Indonesia than a rigid system of grants and education attempts by environmental organizations ever could.”